 Given that climate change is threatening food production, scientists like Greenham have embraced the challenge of improving how plants defend themselves against rapidly changing environments.
 For those looking to identify traits that might be useful for improving food crops and producing better biofuels such as Greenham, deconstructing how the clock works is a step toward fine-tuning processes that benefit plants and, by extension, people.

 Greenahm studies Brassica rapa, a diverse species that encompasses plants as seemingly different from one another as Chinese cabbage and turnips.
 That range is a big asset in the lab since it means that she can observe and test ideas easily given the wide range of attributes present within the species.
-But it’s arduous work involving RNA sequencing but we’ll have to sample tissue every few hours over days to get a clearer picture of gene expression, which Greenham describes as “a pattern like a wave” that changes throughout a day, and reproduce those patterns in related plants.
+But it’s arduous work involving RNA sequencing.
+Greenham says tissue must be sampled every few hours over days to get a clearer picture of gene expression," which Greenham describes as “a pattern like a wave” that changes throughout a day, and reproduce those patterns in related plants.

 “I’m really interested in what’s creating these rhythms and what’s determining when the plant responds,” says Greenham.
 “I look at which genes are changing over the course of the day — so just like these rhythmic responses the genes themselves are being turned on and off at different times of day.”
 Easier said than done, of course, since these patterns aren’t produced by a single gene but rather a series of many genes and proteins that act in these negative feedback loops that move in multiple directions.

 “Hopefully what we learn in Brassica we can apply to canola, soybean and maybe even corn,” says Greenham.
 “My feeling is let’s work with the clock rather than against it and try to adjust the timing of these responses to improve the stress tolerance while leaving the other traits the same.” – Stephanie Xenos